 This Liaison Statement responds to comments during 60-day ballot on IEEE 802.11ax-2021

-ISO/IEC JTC1/SC6 held a 60-day ballot, closing on 10 August 2021, on IEEE 802.11ax-2021 as the first part of an approval process defined by the PSDO agreement between IEEE SA and ISO.
+ISO/IEC JTC1/SC6 held a 60-day ballot, closing on 10 August 2021, on IEEE 802.11ax-2021 as the first part of an approval process defined by the Partner Standards Development Organization (PSDO) Cooperation Agreement between IEEE and ISO.
 The results of the 60-day ballot are documented in 6N17559.

-The two questions asked both received majority support from those National Bodies (NB) voting yes or no, and so the 60-day ballot passed:
+The two questions asked both received majority support from those National Bodies (NBs) voting yes or no, and therefore the 60-day ballot passed:

 Do you support the need for an ISO International Standard on the subject?